-ACADEMIC ADVISING CENTER
+ACADEMIC ADVISING OFFICE

-The Academic Advising Center is an integral part of the Ocean County College mission.
-Our primary purpose is to assist students in accomplishing their academic, career, and lifelong learning goals.
-Throughout this process, emphasis is placed on the uniqueness of each individual.
-The Center strives to provide students with the opportunity to make informed choices and grow in an atmosphere of support and understanding.
+The mission of the Academic Advising Office is to assist students in accomplishing their academic, career, and life-long learning goals.
+Advisors provide students with the opportunity to make informed choices and grow in an atmosphere of support and understanding.